Vandivier/afterecon/content/2016-10-25-pros-and-cons-of-aggregate-terms-in-advancing-particular-theory.md

 ---
-title: Pros and Cons of Aggregate Terms in Advancing Particular Theory
+title: "Pros and Cons of Aggregate Terms in Advancing Particular Theory"
 date: 2016-10-25 15:00:42
 author: John Vandivier
 ---